TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>gc.max_workers</code>
 </td>
 <td>
-he maximum number of worker processes that may be started by the GC daemon to use for concurrent reaping of GC-eligible objects
+The maximum number of worker processes that may be started by the GC daemon to use for concurrent reaping of GC-eligible objects
 </td>
 <td>